Lakvijaya Power Station: Operation

 Aerial photo of the power station in January 2010.

-In the plant, the electricity is produced using a steam turbine which is capable of producing 300MW.
+In the plant, the electricity is produced using a steam turbine which is capable of producing 300 MW.
 Coal is used as the fuel to produce steam that will then be used to rotate the turbine at a speed of 3000 rpm.
 The coal is imported from Indonesia.
 The coal in India is cheaper as compared with Indonesia, but Indonesian coal is used since the Indian coal contains more sulfur.
 Despite this, the vessels that carry coal come from a Russian port.

 At first the coal is brought from Indonesia via ships (65 tons per ship).
 The ships are anchored around 5 km from shore.
 This coal is brought in to the plant by using barges (long flat-bottomed boats) and then by conveyors.

 The coal should be maintained around 10% moisture content immediately before it is used.
 It needs to be ground as powder before it is burnt.
 There are five "mills" that pulverize (grind) the coal.
 Four ball mills work at a time while another one is in standby.